raul23/pyebooktools/README.rst

   use *OCR* for ``.pdf``, ``.djvu`` and image files.
 - ``find_isbns.py`` tries to find `valid ISBNs`_ inside a file or in a ``string`` if no file was specified.
-Searching for ISBNs in files uses progressively more resource-intensive methods until some ISBNs are found, see the `documentation for ebook-tools`_ for more details.
+Searching for ISBNs in files uses progressively more resource-intensive methods until some ISBNs are found, see the `ebook-tools' documentation (shell scripts)`_ for more details.
 - ``split_into_folders.py`` splits the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.